lcamichigan/sigman/README.md

 [Spartan](https://en.wikipedia.org/wiki/Spartan_(typeface)).

-The nameplate in the template uses Big Caslon Medium (the version included with macOS High Sierra 10.13) at 48&nbsp;pt with tracking at 200 thousandths of an em.
+The nameplate in the template uses Big Caslon Medium (the version included with macOS High Sierra 10.13) at 48 pt with tracking at 200 thousandths of an em.

 Here are the fonts used in place of the originals: